 Castorueum: beavers were caught and killed to remove their castor sacs and obtain a musk scent.

 Ambergris: ambergris (a substance derived from sperm whale digestive secretions) is still commonly used in both synthetic and natural perfume.
 In the past the whales were often caught and killed for this purpose, but nowadays the ambergris is collected as ocean waste and not actually removed from the animal.

 Thankfully the barbaric practices that harm animals for perfumery are all almost completely eradicated, and similarly smelling ingredients are mostly synthetically manufactured.
 However, if you are choosing to live a vegan and cruelty-free lifestyle, it can still be difficult to find organic perfumes that contain no animal ingredients.
 For the most part, perfume companies don’t label their products with such details, so the buyer often has no idea about the ingredients that make up their fragrances, whether they be natural perfumes or synthetic.

 What is vegan perfume?

 In order to be classified as vegan, a product must contain no animal-derived ingredients whatsoever.
 Many perfumes still contain ingredients such as beeswax or honey and so may be classified as vegetarian but not vegan.

 Many perfume and beauty companies have been known for having questionable practices around animal testing and animal ingredients, so it can be difficult to determine what is an ethical product and what is not.

-Furthermore, research suggests that many large perfume companies may only be declaring around fifty percent of their ingredients on the label, so it is likely that there are many ingredients you will never be aware of.
+Furthermore, research suggests that most perfume companies may only be declaring around fifty percent of their ingredients on the label, so it's likely there are many ingredients in the bottle you will never be aware of.